Common problems

 Phobias can also be linked to recent or distant traumatic (or emotionally significant) event.
 A thorough grasp of a person’s history (mental, emotional, physical, psychological, social, and cultural) as well as a detailed map of their cognitive and mental world is necessary before embarking on the treatment of a phobia or overriding fear.

 Whilst other options are available (like EMDR, hypnosis, classical CBT).
-I work with phobic individuals in a psychotherapeutic context, where the symbolism and unconscious processes around the phobia ae examined.
-I can employ forms of CBT and Eriksomian hypnosis (light trance re-patterning) in conjunction with the broader context of insight oriented psychotherapy.
+I work with phobic individuals in a mindful counselling context, where the symbolism and unconscious processes around the phobia ae examined.
+I can employ various forms of CBT, Eriksonian re-patterning, behaviour modification, somatic psychotherapy, in conjunction with the broader context of insight oriented counselling.

 Major life decisions